 - Virginia Falls - Northwest Territories.
 Last primeval large waterfall in North America.
 Here the powerful South Nahanni falls 90 meters.
 Spire of rock - Mason's Rock - standing in the middle of falls.

 - Wapta Falls - British Columbia.
 One of most powerful falls in Canada, Kicking Horse River here falls some 30 metres high, width of waterfall 150 m.

 - Banff Springs - Alberta.
 Nine sulphurous thermal springs, contain species of endemic freshwater snail Physella johnsoni.

 - Liard River Hot Springs - northern part of British Columbia.
 The hot water (42 - 52 °C) of these powerful springs helps to sustain the unusually rich biotope with many southern species that are unusual for this harsh northern area.

 - Maligne Canyon springs - Alberta.
-Karst springs of periodic changes in water quantity.
-In winter, while passing the water of Medicine Lake the output of 60 springs might exceed 65 m3 per second.
+Karst springs which have periodic fluctuations in the discharge.
+During the winter the summry output of 60 springs might exceed 65 m³ per second.

 Finds of fossils

 - Dinosaur Provincial Park - Alberta.
 Badlands in Red Deer River are world famous due to extremely rich finds of fossils, including more than 500 specimens of dinosaurs.
 Here have been found fossils of more than 500 extinct species of life.
 Important site also due to biodiversity values, including several species of cactus.